Did you know that a passenger rail service existed between New York City, northwestern Connecticut, and western Massachusetts until 1972?

-The proposed rail passenger service would provide many important benefits to the region including:
+Passenger service to Pittsfield would provide many important benefits to the region:

 Increased total economic output in the region.
 The increase during the first decade of the project would total in excess of $625 million dollars additional goods and services produced and sold in the region.